ENGN2912B-2016/Embedded-System/README.txt

 README

 Please follow the instructions below to run this project.
-If you encounter any issues please call Olha at (503) 310-1143.

 Setting Up Hadware and Software:
 1. Download 'vadMod_noThread.zip' from the Speech-Processing repository to your RPi.